openhab/openhab-addons/addons/binding/org.openhab.binding.astro/README.md

 ## Thing Configuration

-The things requires the geolocation (latitude, longitude) for which the calculation is done.
+A thing requires the geolocation (latitude, longitude) for which the calculation is done.
 Optionally, a refresh interval (in seconds) can be defined to also calculate positional data like azimuth and elevation.
-An optional altitude configuration item can be specified to sharpen results provided by Radiation group.
+An optional altitude configuration item can also be specified to sharpen results provided by Radiation group.

 ## Channels